michaeluno/amazon-auto-links/readme.txt

 - @todo add a clone action link to buttons.

 == Changelog ==

+= 4.3.2 - 09/28/2020 =
+- Fixed a bug that caused a browser console error in the setting screens.
+- Fixed a bug that Ajax requests for non-logged-in visitors failed with the message, "Could not get a user ID".

 = 4.3.1 - 09/26/2020 =
 - Tweaked the setting UI to include a current tab title in the `<title>` tag.